ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

        largest number of labels found in the subject DNS domain.
 Let that number be "x".

+Kucherawy (ed), et al.  Expires 28 September 2020              [Page 11]

+Internet-Draft                  DMARCbis                      March 2020

    4. Construct a new DNS domain name using the name that matched from the public suffix list and prefixing to it the "x+1"th label from the subject domain.
 This new name is the Organizational Domain.

-Kucherawy (ed), et al.  Expires 22 September 2020              [Page 11]

-Internet-Draft                  DMARCbis                      March 2020

    Thus, since "com" is an IANA-registered TLD, a subject domain of "a.b.c.d.example.com" would have an Organizational Domain of